coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

 - Concurrency
 ---

-Let me introduced you to Bob, he is currently enjoying post-retirement days of his life after spending years working on computer chips.
-He has seen transiting of transistors from centimeters to nanometers.
-He still uses his **Pentium pro (232 MHz)** running Windows 95 for most of his tasks which includes writing and why? you will know later.
+Let me introduce you to Bob, he is currently enjoying post-retirement days of his life after spending years working on computer chips.
+He has seen transition of transistors from centimeters to nanometers.
+He still uses his **Pentium pro (232 MHz)** running Windows 95 for most of his tasks which includes writing and do you know why? you will come to know later.

 Want to know how Bob computer looks like, check out the below video.